MENTOR STEP 1 = the following:

 IF YOU HAVE NOT RECEIVED THE SCHOOL INFORMATION please send us a message via the TOP menu button 'Contact Us'.

 BEFORE you come to the school the class teacher will have completed the following activities with their students:

 1. Selected a class THEME, which will have been used to

 3. A number of TOPICS will have arisen during the Brainstorm, from which, each STUDENT GROUP will have selected ONE TOPIC.

 4. Student groups will have begun to RESEARCH their Topic and to generate possible QUESTIONS to investigate.

-When you come in for SCHOOL VISIT #1 ONE your student group/s will be ready to work with you to narrow down their investigation to ONE TESTABLE QUESTION.
+When you come in for SCHOOL VISIT #1 your student group/s will be ready to work with you to narrow down their investigation to ONE TESTABLE QUESTION.

 • Resource '1.1 Theme Ideas' presents a list of TEACHING THEMES that are broad enough to accommodate a wide range of student interest areas and to address most school teaching programs.
 Successful themes that have been used in MyScience include: Change, Communication, Energy, Environment, Global Issues, the Human Body, Transport, Mythbusters and Weather.